-Function classification Factor Functional description Power on reset Reset which occurs at the time of a power supply turning on or turning off.
+Function classification Factor Functional description Power On Reset Reset which occurs at the time of a power supply turning on or turning off.
 Cold reset LVD reset Reset which occurs below the set-up voltage (Reset by turning on a power supply) Reset pin Reset by a RESET_N pin PORF reset Reset that occurs when power is turned on or off and flash memory and debug circuits are reset with priority.
-Warm reset (Reset without turning on a power Internal reset Reset by SIWDT, OFD, LVD, LOCKUP, and <sysresetreq></sysresetreq> supply) Reset pin Reset by a RESET_N pin Single Boot starting Reset pin After reset is released, it starts from the internal boot ROM.
+Warm reset Internal reset Reset by SIWDT, OFD, LVD, LOCKUP, and <sysresetreq></sysresetreq> supply) Reset pin Reset by a RESET_N pin Single boot starting Reset pin After reset is released, it starts from the internal boot ROM.